-On October 6, 2020, Daimler revealed plans to add new Mercedes electric SUVs to the portfolio, including a top of the line Mercedes EQS SUV model.
-Based on spy shots and the teaser released by Mercedes, TopElectricSUV has constructed what we reckon is the closest look yet at the production electric SUV.
-In here is everything we know about the upcoming Mercedes electric SUV:
+On October 6, 2020, Daimler revealed plans to add new Mercedes electric SUVs to the portfolio, including a top-of-the-line Mercedes EQS SUV model.
+Based on ‘official’ Mercedes spy shots and teasers, TopElectricSUV has constructed what we reckon is the closest look yet at the production electric SUV, set as the article’s featured image.
+Here is everything we know about the upcoming Mercedes electric SUV:

 The Mercedes EQS SUV will likely have headlights with a DRL featuring three light dots connected via a light band.
 It may get a similar deep black surface (instead of a radiator grille) with tiny star patterns.
-While 22-inch wheels are doubtful on the sedan, the SUV will likely come with this option, with lower variants settling for 20- or 21-inchers.
+The SUV will likely come with a 22-inch wheel option, with lower variants settling for 20- or 21-inches.

 The Mercedes EQS SUV interior would be remarkably different from the GLS or even the S-Class.
 Daimler would replicate the EQS sedan’s cabin with SUV-specific touches.

 The Mercedes EQS SUV will feature the MBUX Hyperscreen, an optional highly digital dashboard that will debut in the sedan this year.
 A large, curved Gorilla Glass surface would stretch nearly the entire width and mount three displays (driver display, central display, and passenger display) beneath it.
 The central and passenger displays would be OLED units.

 The MBUX Hyperscreen, with its full-width (141 cm/55.5 in.), curved 3D glass cover, and the three flush-mounted displays blending seamlessly, brings a whole new in-car user experience.
 The central and passenger displays are OLED units.
 Almost every vehicle function, from entertainment to connectivity, navigation, massage, energy management, and more, is at the fingertips.